-- 5.1 Competitions will use a heat system, which can be found in the Appendix A. All models of starting lists and orders are highly recommended for 1, 2 and 3 star events and mandatory for 4, 5 and 6 star events. - 5.2 In qualifying rounds, positions are determined by the current World Ranking List.
+- Competitions will use a heat system, which can be found in the Appendix A. All models of starting lists and orders are highly recommended for 1, 2 and 3 star events and mandatory for 4, 5 and 6 star events. - 5.2 In qualifying rounds, positions are determined by the current World Ranking List.
 For the riders who are not ranked, their specific heat and running order will be determined randomly.
 The Chief Judge and Chief Scorer will check and adjust the start lists to ensure the heats are fair and balanced, considering level of riding, nationalities, riders that switched categories or any other reasons.
 The model of creating the qualifying starting lists can be found in Appendix B. - 5.3 The riders that didn't qualify will have a Last Chance Qualification (LCQ) round.
-The heats and starting order in the LCQ will be drawn from the qualification results, as described in the Appendix B.2. - 5.4 In Semifinals and Finals, riders will start their 2nd run in the reverse order of the first run results i.e. the lowest scoring rider from the first run will start first and the highest scoring will start last. - 5.5 With the use of the heat system, there will be instances where riders have finished in a joint position with a rider in a different heat.
-They will be given the same final position, whatever number of points they scored, see Appendix (B.5). - 5.6 If a rider fails to be on hand and ready, the dock marshal may recommend his disqualification to the Chief Judge.
+The heats and starting order in the LCQ will be drawn from the qualification results, as described in the Appendix B.2. - 5.4 In Quarter finals / Semifinals and Finals, riders will start their 2nd run in the reverse order of the first run results i.e. the lowest scoring rider from the first run will start first and the highest scoring will start last. - 5.5 With the use of the heat system, there will be instances where riders have finished in a joint position with a rider in a different heat.
+They will be given the same final position, whatever number of points they scored, see Appendix (B.5). - 5.6 If a rider fails to be on hand and ready, the dock marshal will recommend his disqualification to the Chief Judge.
 However, the dock marshal may grant a delay of up to one minute for emergencies developing or discovered just prior to the rider's turn to ride. - 5.7 If a rider has damaged equipment when he's due to start, the head judge can grant him a maximum of four minutes to repair or replace it.
 The Chief Judge will have the final say as to whether the equipment can be used or not.
 Once the rider is on the water, he can't get a rerun if his equipment fails (for example a ripped binding, a broken board or a lost helmet).

-5.8 In the case where a rider has been disqualified or has been scratched, a one-minute delay shall be granted to the next rider in the starting order if he is not on the starting dock at the time of disqualification.
-If more than one rider has been disqualified or scratched, the time allotted to the next rider shall be one minute for each missing rider.
+- 5.8 In the case where a rider has been disqualified or has been scratched, a one-minute delay shall be granted to the next rider in the starting order if he is not on the starting dock at the time of disqualification.
+If more than one rider has been disqualified or scratched, the time allotted to the next rider shall be one minute for each missing rider. - All riders must start in the qualifying round to move through the competition to the next rounds of the competition LCQ's, QUARTERS etc..